Sleavely/nw-nordnet-news/README.md

 ## How it works

 The app logs in as you on Nordnet and then once per minute it refreshes the "[press releases](https://www.nordnet.se/mux/web/analys/nyheter/nyheterPressmeddelanden.html)" page with a filter for your portfolio only.
+When an unread news item appears you'll receive a desktop notification.

 ## Privacy